KemiilBlacKs/KemiilBlacKs/README.md

-### Hi there, I'm Kemil aka [KemiilBlacKs][website] 👋
+### Hi there 👋, I'm Kemil aka [KemiilBlacKs][website]

 ## I am a freelance software development engineer with over 5 years of experience!

 -   🔭 I am currently working on a new project that I would like to develop in Mayotte
 -   🌱 I’m currently learning everything 🤓
 -   👯 I’m looking to collaborate with other content creators
 -   💬 If you have projects that you want to realize, you can contact me, I will be happy to answer you
-- 🥅 2021 Goals: Contribute more to Open Source projects
+-   🥅 2022 Goals: Contribute more to Open Source projects
 -   ⚡ Fun fact: I like photography, music and everything that allows me to be creative

 ### Connect with me: